awakenetworks/lerna/README.md

 `lerna watch` respects the `--ignore` flag (see below).

+> Note: the `scope` flag is processed before the `ignore` flag.
+If for some reason both are present, the `ignore` flag will be ignored.

 ## Misc

 Lerna will log to a `lerna-debug.log` file (same as `npm-debug.log`) when it encounters an error running a command.